 NSW strategy and policy

-The strategy outlines the responsibility of government, industry and people of NSW to work together and protect the economy, environment and community from the negative impacts of animal and plant pests, diseases and weeds
+It builds upon the NSW Biosecurity Strategy 2012-21 which outlines the responsibility of government, industry and people of NSW to work together and protect the economy, environment and community from the negative impacts of animal and plant pests, diseases and weeds

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood